curl/curl/docs/libcurl/opts/CURLOPT_COOKIEFILE.md

 subsequent requests with this handle.

 By passing the empty string ("") to this option, you enable the cookie engine without reading any initial cookies.
-If you tell libcurl the file name is "-" (just a single minus sign), libcurl instead reads from stdin.
+If you tell libcurl the filename is "-" (just a single minus sign), libcurl instead reads from stdin.

 This option only **reads** cookies.
 To make libcurl write cookies to file,